dorindumitru/remwaste/README.md

 RemWaste is a web application built with [Next.js](https://nextjs.org) to help manage and reduce waste effectively.
 This project was bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

+The deployed version of the app is available on [https://remwaste.vercel.app/]

 ## Getting Started

 ### Prerequisites